 The Company's ability to request loan advances under the Loan Agreement is subject to computation of the Company's advance limit and compliance with the covenants and conditions of the loan.
 The loan is for a term of 36 months and matures on March 31, 2011.
 Interest on advances accrues on the daily unpaid balance of the loan advances at a per annum rate of one-quarter (.25%) percentage points above the Prime Rate in effect from time to time, but not less than five and one-half percent (5.5%) per annum.
 The Loan Agreement requires compliance with certain customary covenants including a debt service coverage ratio and restrictions on the Company's ability to, among other things, dispose of certain assets, engage in certain transactions, incur indebtedness and pay dividends.
-As of December 31, 2008, TeamStaff was in compliance with all loan covenants.
+As of March 31, 2009, TeamStaff was in compliance with all loan covenants.
 The Loan Agreement also provides for customary events of default following which, the Lender may, at its option, accelerate the amounts outstanding under the Loan Agreement.
-As of December 31, 2008, there was \$0.7 million outstanding under the Loan Agreement and defined unused availability totaled \$1.4 million, net of required collateral reserves per the Loan Agreement for certain payroll and tax liabilities.
-The interest rate on the facility at December 31, 2008 was 5.5%.
+As of March 31, 2009, there was no debt outstanding under the Loan Agreement and defined unused availability totaled \$1.6 million, net of required collateral reserves per the Loan Agreement for certain payroll and tax liabilities.
+The interest rate on the facility at March 31, 2009 was 5.5%.

-Promissory Note (see Note (4) Commitments and Contingencies: "Legal Proceedings" above)
+Promissory Note (see Note (4) Commitments and Contingencies: "Legal Proceedings")

 In connection with the acquisition of RS Staffing Services, TeamStaff issued two promissory notes to the former owners of RS Staffing Services as part of the acquisition price, in the aggregate principal amount of \$3.0 million.
 The notes bear interest at 5% per annum, and are subordinate to the financing provided by Sovereign described above.
-One half of the principal (\$1.5 million) and interest (\$150,000) was due on June 8, 2006 and payment was made in the amount of \$1.65 million.
+One half of the principal (\$1.5 million) and interest (\$150,000) was due and paid on June 8, 2006.
 The remaining principal and interest was due in June 2007.
-As described in Note (4) above, effective June 1, 2007, the Company and former owners of RS Staffing Services reached an agreement to extend the due date of the \$1.5 million note payable and accrued interest to March 31, 2009.
+As described in Note (4) above, effective June 1, 2007, the Company and former owners of RS Staffing Services reached an agreement to extend the due date of the \$1.5 million note payable and accrued interest to June 30, 2009.

-Based on contractual terms of the initial agreement and the status of the parties' discussions, long-term debt at December 31, 2008 and September 30, 2008 is classified as a current liability.
+Based on contractual terms of the initial agreement and the status of the parties' discussions, this debt at March 31, 2009 and September 30, 2008 is classified as a current liability.